wintyo/data-converter/README.md

 };

 const convertedData = convert(veryDeepObj, {
-  // you can pick up to 3 depth value 'depth1.depth2.depth3': (obj) => {
+  // you can choose path up to 3 depth 'depth1.depth2.depth3': (obj) => {
     // reuse convert to more deeply path return convert(obj, {